 Medicare offers emotional support for the families of beneficiaries entering end of life care, via benefits such as grief and loss counseling and social worker services.

 Patients entering end of life care typically have different care requirements than curative care patients.
 Often, their condition calls for round-the-clock care due to increased need for physical safety.
 This is especially true in patients with advanced cases of Alzheimer’s disease or dementia.
-The patient’s primary caregiver requires assistance in these instances; hospice or home offers viable options.
+The patient’s primary caregiver requires assistance in these instances; hospice or home care offer viable options.

 If the patient has Medicare Part A, he or she qualifies for hospice care if the patient’s doctor certifies that the patient’s life expectancy is six months or less.
 Additionally, the patient must accept palliative care in lieu of further attempts to cure the illness or disease and sign a statement that he or she wants to begin hospice care.
 In addition to covering doctor and nursing care, Medicare Part A coverage includes items such as medical equipment and supplies as well as hospice aide and homemaker services.